 - Go out onto your property and determine what and how many trees you think you will want to tap.
 You want to look for healthy mature trees that do not sport any significant damage, disease, or dead sections.
 You also will want trees that are standing rather straight, not leaning significantly as this will make it near impossible to hang buckets.

 - Once you have your trees picked out, you need to determine how many taps each tree can handle.
 Do not whatsoever put more than three taps on one tree or more than the recommended guidelines suggest below.
 Here is a guideline to go buy in determining that:

 Diameter of 12" to 21" = 1 tap

 Diamter of 22" to 27" = 2 taps

 3. You can buy taps at your local gardening store if they carry them, but most can be found online.
 I got mine off of eBay for $1 a tap.
 When you buy taps, try to buy them from the same source and make sure that they are all the same size.
 The size of the tap will not make a difference in sap production.
 The taps I bought are 5/16".

 5. Once you have your tapping supplies ready you need to check your calendar.
-If it is early to late February, then you are right on time.
-Any before or after and you need to wait.
-The sap season generally runs between mid-February and late March depending on where you live.
-A general rule of thumb is that it has to get below freezing at night and above freezing in the day.
+If you live in the South, and it is early to late February, then you are right on time.
+Any time before or after and you need to wait.
+The sap season generally runs between mid-February and late March in the South, depending on where you live.
+A general rule of thumb is that it has to get below freezing at night and above freezing in the day - and have been at that pattern for at least 2 weeks with no forecast of change within the immediate future.
 This is when the trees begin to come out of their winter hibernation and thus begin flowing sap.

 6. Once it's time to start tapping you need to get together everything you'll need: